cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 ## Access and Authentication

-In this section, we'll delve into the technological frameworks that facilitate access to and authentication of library electronic collections.
+In this section,
+we'll lean into the technological frameworks that facilitate access to and authentication of library electronic collections.
 Given that a significant portion of these resources are behind paywalls, libraries employ specialized software to verify user credentials before granting access.
 These authentication measures are not just best practices but are often mandated by contractual agreements with content providers.

 There are two main technologies used to authenticate users.
 The first is through an IP / proxy server, and the second is through what is called SAML authentication.